Charles Justin Bailey

-Early life
+Early life and education

+Bailey was born in Tamaqua, Pennsylvania, on June 21, 1859.
+He attended the United States Military Academy (USMA) at West Point, New York, from where he graduated, eighth in a class of 52, in June 1880.
+Among his fellow classmates there at the academy were several men who would, like Bailey himself, eventually attain the rank of brigadier general or higher in their military careers, such as George W. Goethals, William C. Rafferty, John L. Chamberlain, Frederick S. Strong, James B. Aleshire, James B. Erwin, William S. Scott, George Bell Jr., and Henry G. Sharpe.

-He was born in Tamaqua, Pennsylvania on June 21, 1859.
-He graduated from the United States Military Academy in 1880 and in the same year was commissioned a second lieutenant in the 1st Artillery Regiment.
+After his graduation, he was commissioned a second lieutenant in the 1st Artillery Regiment.

-Start of career
+Career

+U.S. Army Coast Artillery Corps

 Bailey specialized in coastal artillery, and his earliest assignments included postings to: Fort Adams, Rhode Island; Fort Canby, Washington; the Presidio of San Francisco; Alcatraz Citadel, California; and Fort Mason.
 He was a student at the Fort Monroe, Virginia Artillery School in 1888, after which he was promoted to first lieutenant.

 In the 1890s, Bailey's assignments included: the staff of the 1st Artillery at Fort Hamilton, New York; the staff of the Artillery District of New Orleans at Jackson Barracks; and professor of Military Science at the University of Vermont.
 In 1898 he received the honorary degree of Master of Arts from UVM.

 Spanish–American War

-During the Spanish–American War, Bailey served at Fort San Jacinto, Texas as commander of Battery G, 1st Artillery Regiment, and then at Fort Preble, Maine, where he commanded a battery of the 7th Artillery Regiment.
+During the Spanish–American War, Bailey served at Fort San Jacinto, Texas, as commander of Battery G, 1st Artillery Regiment, and then at Fort Preble, Maine, where he commanded a battery of the 7th Artillery Regiment.
 He was promoted to captain in 1899.

-Post-Spanish–American War

 After the war, Bailey serve at Sandy Hook Proving Ground until 1902.
 From 1902 to 1904 he was stationed at Fort Totten, New York and assigned to disburse funds on programs for acquiring and employing mines for defense U.S. harbors, as well as serving on a board that conducted experiments with using torpedoes for coastal defense.
 In 1905 he was promoted to major and assigned as commander of the Artillery District of New Orleans at Jackson Barracks.
 He subsequently served on the General Staff at the War Department and as Secretary of the Army War College.
 From 1908 to 1911, he was senior assistant to the Chief of Coast Artillery.
 He was promoted to colonel in 1911 and brigadier general in 1913.

 From 1911 to 1913, Bailey commanded the 1st Provisional Coast Artillery Regiment at Fort Crockett, Texas.
 In 1913 he was assigned to command the coast defenses of Puget Sound, Washington, after which he returned to Fort Totten as commander of the North Atlantic Coast Artillery District.
 From 1914 to 1917 he commanded the coastal defenses of Manila and Subic Bays in the Philippines.

 World War I

 On August 5, 1917, Bailey was promoted to major general in the National Army and assigned to command the Philippine Department.

-In 1918 he was assigned as commander of the 81st Division, which he commanded in France from 1918 to 1919.
+In 1918, he was assigned as commander of the 81st Division, which he commanded in France from 1918 to 1919.